raymondbutcher/pretf/README.md

 * Super flexible.
   * Change the entire workflow if you want.
 * Small codebase.
-  * No concept of the hundreds or thousands of Terraform resources, just provide a generic way to create JSON for them.
+  * No concept of the hundreds or thousands of Terraform resources, instead there is a generic way to create JSON for them.
 * Easy to learn.
-  * Takes under 5 minutes to understand all of Pretf if you're familiar with Python.
+  * Takes under 5 minutes to understand all of Pretf if you know Python.

 ## Overview